davelopeer/microbiome_api/README.md

 ## Creating our own database

-This project has it's database already filled with the informations needed, but we can do it ourselves from scratch or download a different *fasta.gz* file and get new data in the API.
+This project has it's database already filled with the informations needed, but we can do it ourselves from scratch or download a different *fasta.gz* file and get new data into API.

 ### Starting from scratch